JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

 ### Monthly Rider Behavior

-Shortest ride length remains at 1 second throughout the year, suggesting there is a consistent recording error.
-IQR is higher during the warmer months 99th percentile are higher during the warmer months Its clear rider activity is influenced by the weather.
+Shortest ride length remains at 1 second throughout the year, suggesting there may be a consistent recording error.
+Higher IQR in the warmer months is an indication that rider activity is influenced by the weather.

 ``` r
 month_summary <- all_trips3 %>%